 Asphalt roofing is by far the #1 and most common roofing materials throughout the United States.
 One of the biggest reasons for this is because they’re easy to install quickly and they’re very cost-effective.
 Asphalt shingles also offer lots of options for homeowners regarding quality, price, color, style, and more!
 Check out our shingles here!
 Here are a few details on each of those:

 Quality and Price

 Both quality and price will likely work with each other.
-Higher-quality will mean higher-price, and higher-price will likely mean higher-quality.
+Higher quality will mean a higher price, and higher price will likely mean higher quality.
 When it comes to how much you’ll pay for a good asphalt roof, it will depend on the size of your roof and the quality of shingles you choose.
 For an average size home, expect to pay anywhere from $15,000 to $50,000.
 Your roofing contractor should be able to guide you through the price differences.